kapitancho/lang-walnut/docs/19-early-returns-errors.md

 - **Explicit error types** for clear error contracts
 - **Impure types** for marking side-effecting operations
 - **Error checking expressions** with `?whenIsError`
+- **Result folding** with collections for elegant error handling in pipelines

 This system combines the benefits of:
 - **Explicit error handling** (like Result/Either in functional languages)